It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 Free expression is the enemy of the left.

-First Amendment free expression is the enemy of all of these leftist groups trying to transform the culture.
+First Amendment, free expression, is the enemy of all of these leftist groups trying to transform the culture.

-While they try to tell you that what they are the epitome of liberation, they are the epitome of freedom.
+While they try to tell you that they are the epitome of liberation, they are the epitome of freedom.

 They are the epitome of free this and free that.